On De Giorgi's lemma for variational interpolants in metric and Banach spaces: The metric case

-The discussion in Section \ref{su:2.1} has highlighted the link between two properties (one related to the geometry of the space, the other to the driving energy) and equality in the De Giorgi's Lemma.
+The discussion in Section \ref{su:2.1} has highlighted the link between two properties (one related to the geometry of the space, the other to the driving energy and its slope), and equality in the De Giorgi Lemma.
 With Theorem \ref{th:MGS.Equality} we now prove that the joint validity of such properties is a sufficient, albeit rather strong, condition for a $\GMGS $ to guarantee that all measurable variational interpolants satisfy estimate \eqref{eq:MetrDeGiEstimate} with equality.
+The idea is that, if $|\pl\calE|$ is upper semicontinuous, points where the slope is `too big' are avoided by minimizers.